 $ docker network rm learn-vault

-You also learned about some key Vault telemetry metrics which you can monitor and alert on that are related to the expiration manager and lease handling.
+You also learned about some key Vault telemetry metrics related to the expiration manager and lease handling, which you can monitor and alert on.